preetsanjam/Web_Development/JavaScript/es2015/notes.md

     We use the rest operator when we are accepting an argument, whereas we use the spread operator when passing arguments.

     The spread operator is used to make a copy of an object we want to be duplicated.
 It creates a shallow copy of the original object.

+- **Objects in JavaScript:** An object is an instance of a class that contains all properties and methods that exist in the class but with defined values and functionalities.
+Objects are created using the `new` keyword.

+    **Constructors** are specialized methods that allocate memory space and values to the properties of the object on creation.
+In JavaScript, the `constructor()` method is defined inside a class.